 If they find a job with someone in the second category, encourage them to take a proactive role in their development by pursuing someone in the company to mentor them in different skills and areas of the business.

 Finally, if your student finds themself employed by someone of the third type, encourage them to think long and hard about whether they should stay in that job.
-Learning on the job is perhaps the biggest asset a young employee can receive from an entry-level job.
+Learning on the job is perhaps the biggest asset a young employee can receive from an entry-level position.
 If they’re missing out on that, is it worth the time?

 3. Develop an “Others-Focused” Mindset.